top of page

 Police Reform

-I support full and rapid implementation of the recommendations of the Northampton Policing Review Commission.
+I continue to support full implementation of the recommendations of the Northampton Policing Review Commission.
 As a fundamentally safe and supportive community, Northampton has an opportunity to be a leader in police reform.
 Like many others, I believe that public health and public safety must be collaboratively and holistically addressed.
-As City Councilor, I will advocate for full funding and implementation of the Department of Community Care as an urgent priority.
-I also support the calls by the Commission to maintain police response to violent crimes and serious felonies, but we must insist on the highest degree of professionalism and integrity from the police serving our community.

 Zoning